 Alfredo Salas ’83 is president and CEO of Koning Restaurants International, which owns the largest number of U.S. Pizza Hut franchises.
 He is also the first Hispanic owner of a restaurant certified by the Green Restaurant Association.

-Carole Bernstein ’74 combined theory and practical application from her master’s degree in educational administration and her Ph.D. in elementary education to create Get Smart for teachers and parents who were searching for education materials to enhance their children’s development.
-What began with a dream and $2,000 has expanded into a multi-million dollar company with stores in Miami-Dade to Palm Beach County.
+Carole Bernstein ’74 combined theory and practical application from her master’s degree in educational administration and her doctorate in elementary education to create Get Smart, a resource for teachers and parents looking to enhance their children’s development.
+What began with a dream and $2,000 has expanded into a multimillion dollar company with stores from Miami-Dade to Palm Beach counties.

-Jose Valdes-Fauli ’77 is a veteran of the banking industry and has held leadership positions as CEO and President at Beach Bank, Eastern National Bank, and Colonial Bank.
-Valdes-Fauli graduated from FIU with a bachelor’s degree in Business Administration in 1975 and previously served on the FIU Foundation Board for ten years beginning in 1999.
-He is a recipient of FIU’s Alumni Association Torch Award for Community Leadership and the Presidential Medallion for Outstanding Alumni.
+Jose Valdes-Fauli ’77 is a veteran of the banking industry and has held leadership positions as CEO and president at Beach Bank, Eastern National Bank and Colonial Bank.
+Valdes-Fauli graduated from FIU with a bachelor’s degree in business administration in 1975 and served on the FIU Foundation Inc. Board of Directors from 1999-2009.
+He is a recipient of the FIU Torch Award for Community Leadership and the Presidential Medallion for Outstanding Alumni.

 Mark J. Militello ’78 is chef/owner of Mark’s Las Olas Limited.

-Ruben King-Shaw Jr. ’86 is Managing Partner and Chief Investment Officer at Mansa Capital.
-He also Chairs the firm’s Investment Committee.
-Ruben directs the firm’s deal sourcing activities, oversees the firm’s value creation strategies and manages the firm’s Investor Relations functions.
-King-Shaw Jr. holds two degrees from FIU, a Master’s of Health Services Administration (’86) and a Master’s of International Business (’87).
+Ruben King-Shaw Jr. ’86 is managing partner and chief investment officer at Mansa Capital.
+He also chairs the firm’s investment committee.
+King-Shaw directs the firm’s deal-sourcing activities, oversees the firm’s value-creation strategies and manages the firm’s investor relations.
+King-Shaw holds two degrees from FIU: a master’s in health services administration (1986) and a master’s in international business (1987).